United States Department of Commerce: Standardization of hardware, toolmaking, manufacturing, housing and related industries

+Finally, a standard code was formulated.
+We put on a campaign for its adoption and secured its acceptance in several hundred municipalities.We inaugurated nation-wide zoning to protect home owners from business and factory encroachment into residential areas.
+We called a national conference of experts who drafted sample municipal codes for this purpose.
+When we started, there were only 48 municipalities with zoning laws; by 1928 there were 640.

 Other Hoover initiatives

 With the goal of encouraging wise business investments, Hoover made the Commerce Department a clearinghouse of information.
 He recruited numerous academics from various fields and tasked them with publishing reports on different aspects of the economy, including steel production and films.
-To eliminate waste, he encouraged the standardization of products like automobile tires and baby bottle nipples.
 Other efforts at eliminating waste included reducing labor losses from trade disputes and seasonal fluctuations, reducing industrial losses from accident and injury, and reducing the amount of crude oil spilled during extraction and shipping.
 He promoted international trade by opening overseas offices to advise businessmen.
 Hoover was especially eager to promote Hollywood films overseas.